 Around the same time, the Old Trail Drive-In opened on Hwy 30.

-In 1997 the theater was purchased by Rudyard & Forest Coltman, who updated the theater by changing from changeover projectors with mono sound, to a more modern platter system with digital surround sound.
-In 1998 they changed the theater from a single screen to a tri-plex, and by 2003 all theaters were equipped with stadium seating.
+In 1997 the theater was purchased by Rudyard & Forest Coltman, who updated the theater by upgrading from changeover projectors with mono sound, to a more modern platter system with digital surround sound.
+In 1998 they remodeled the theater from a single screen to a tri-plex, and by 2003 all theaters were equipped with stadium seating.

-Rudyard Coltman relocated to the Portland area and in 2005, opened a luxury cinema called Cinetopia in Vancouver, Washington.
+Rudyard Coltman relocated to the Portland area and in 2005, opening a luxury cinema called Cinetopia in Vancouver, Washington.

-Dan & Terry McQuisten purchased the theater in 2008, and continue to make improvements as time and money allow.
+Dan & Teresa (Terry) McQuisten purchased the theater in 2008, and continue to make improvements as time and funding allow.

 If you have any historic information regarding the Eltrym theater, whether it be a photograph or a memory, we would love to visit with you.
 Stop by anytime, call us at 541-523-5439 or send us an email: firstname.lastname@example.org